AlDanial/cloc/README.md

                              commits, or between a git commit and a file, directory, or archive.
 Use -v/--verbose to see the git system commands cloc issues.
+   --git-diff-rel            Same as --git --diff, or just --diff if the inputs
+                             are recognized as git targets.
+Only files which have changed in either commit are compared.
+   --git-diff-all            Git diff strategy #2:  compare all files in the
+                             repository between the two commits.
    --ignore-whitespace       Ignore horizontal white space when comparing files
                              with --diff.
 See also --ignore-case.
-   --ignore-case             Ignore changes in case; consider upper- and lower-
+   --ignore-case             Ignore changes in case within file contents;
+                             consider upper- and lowercase letters equivalent
-                             case letters equivalent when comparing files with --diff.
+                             when comparing files with --diff.
 See also --ignore-whitespace.
+   --ignore-case-ext         Ignore case of file name extensions.
+This will
+                             cause problems counting some languages
+                             (specifically, .c and .C are associated with C and C++; this switch would count .C files as C rather than C++ on *nix operating systems).
+File name case insensitivity is always true on Windows.
    --lang-no-ext=&lt;lang&gt;      Count files without extensions using the &lt;lang&gt;
                              counter.
 This option overrides internal logic
                              for files without extensions (where such files